ahtee/mozart-web/README.md

 - Clone the repo to your local machine using git: `git clone https://github.com/ahtee/mozart-web.git`
 - `cd mozart-web`

-Install packages and dependencies with yarn:
+If you prefer yarn, install packages and dependencies with yarn:
 ```
 yarn install
 ```

+Otherwise just run `npm install`

 Run the code locally and open a web browser:
 ```